appfuse/appfuse/extras/appgen/README.txt

 To use the AppGen tool (after installing your web framework), perform the following steps:

-1. Configure the mapping file for your POJO in applicationContext-hibernate.xml.
+1. If you're using Hibernate, configure the mapping file for your POJO in applicationContext-hibernate.xml.
+If you're using iBATIS, you can skip this step.

 2. cd into the extras/appgen directory and run "ant".
 You will be prompted to generate from a POJO or a Table.
 If you choose pojo, the .java file should